iewaij/idinn-streamlit/docs/paper.md

 classes, enabling users to control extensions of the provided inventory management systems by tailoring the implementations to their needs. `idinn` also encompasses a dynamic program that computes the optimal solution to dual-sourcing problems.
-The package includes neural-network architecture data and dynamic-program outputs for 72 dual-sourcing instances, serving as a valuable testbed for evaluating dual-sourcing optimization algorithms.

 # Statement of need